-While it is useful to examine individual SEC XBRL financial filings, the vast majority of useful information comes from comparing and contrasting how different SEC XBRL financial filers approached reporting their disclosures.
-What provides the best information are patterns which are observed within such digital financial reports.
+While it is useful to examine individual public company XBRL-based financial filings, the vast majority of useful information comes from the comparing and contrasting how different public companies approached reporting their disclosures.
+It is the comparing and contrasting many public company XBRL-based financial reports that provides the best information.
+Comparing and contrasting reveals the forest into which the trees and the leaves on the branches of those trees fit.

-If you understand the role that patterns play in the creation of software then you will have an even greater appreciation for these principles.
-While this information is very helpful to accountants, it is likewise helpful to software vendors who endeavour to build software helpful to accountants who need to create quality digital financial reports such as SEC XBRL financial filings.
+If you understand the role that patterns play in the creation of software then you will also have an even greater appreciation for these principles.
+While this information is very helpful to professional accountants, it is likewise helpful to software vendors who endeavour to build software helpful to professional accountants who need to create quality digital financial reports such as XBRL-based digital financial reports which are filed with the SEC.